Chemistry & Biochemistry Writing Program

 Laboratory reports.
 Students are introduced to the written lab report during their first semester of General Chemistry, where they are required to write informal reports that are turned in before they leave lab.
 These reports are graded by the laboratory assistant, who may provide some feedback regarding the quality of student writing.
 Informal lab reports are required almost weekly in all subsequent lab courses.
 As students progress in the program, the requirements for informal lab reports become more rigorous, and feedback and assessment is provided by the laboratory instructor rather than by the teaching assistant.

 Formal lab reports are introduced in the second year of the program during the Organic Chemistry laboratory.
 Toward the end of the two-course sequence, students write a formal lab report in the format of a published journal article.
 This is their first introduction to professional-style writing, and we aim to provide more instruction and feedback than is currently offered at this point.
-Beginning this year (2007), students will be required to turn in rough drafts of portions of their reports for instructor feedback at least twice during the writing process.
+Students will be required to turn in rough drafts of portions of their reports for instructor feedback at least twice during the writing process.
 They will also be encouraged to edit their reports to address the issues highlighted by instructors before they turn in the final draft.
 Students who are struggling with this type of formal writing will be referred to the Rhetoric Center for additional assistance.

 Students continue to write one or two formal reports per semester in subsequent years, each time receiving feedback and assessment from the course instructor.
 Substantial instruction in writing formal lab reports is given in Chem 304 or 317 (all majors and minors pass through one of these courses), and in those courses students are required to submit an initial draft of their first formal report for extensive instructor feedback prior to their final draft.
 In Chem 317, students are required to incorporate information from the primary literature into their formal reports.
 The instructor demonstrates for them how to obtain this information by searching literature databases such as SciFinder Scholar.
 Furthermore, majors who elect to obtain an ACS (American Chemical Society) certified degree, or to earn an honors degree, enroll in Chem 395 where they are required to write a formal research report, including references to primary literature, that is evaluated by three faculty members, revised, and then filed for ACS accreditation review.